CostaBru/knapsack/README.md

 The sum of ``N`` elements is equal to ``(n ** 4 + 10 * n ** 2) // 24``.
 The complexity in big O notation is equal to ``O(N ** 4)``.

 As soon we are not going to visit all weights possible from 1 to knapsack size, but only sums and weights itself, we should keep track of maximum weight and value we have archived for each point visited.
-When we processed all items points or found optimal solution earlier (in case of item weight is equal item value) we can backtrace items using DP table in the same way as in classical dynamic programing solution.
+When we processed all items points or found optimal solution earlier (in case of item weight is equal item value) we can backtrace items using DP table in the same way as in ``DPS``.

 Instead of array of array as DP table, we are going to use array of map to keep ``O(1)`` access time for points that belong to ``W`` set.
 The map key is point visited, the map value is accumulated weight and value for that key.